-Privacy policy.
+Privacy Policy

-This privacy policy sets out how we collect, process and use the personal data of our users, customers, event attendees and website visitors in connection with our products and services.
+This privacy policy sets out how we collect, process and use the personal data of our users, contributors, customers, event attendees and website visitors in connection with our products and services.
 Treating personal data with respect, keeping it secure and processing it in accordance with the law is of the utmost importance to With Intelligence.

 With Intelligence privacy policy.

 With Intelligence is made up of different legal entities.
 This privacy policy is issued on behalf of the With Intelligence so when we mention With Intelligence, With, “we”, “us” or “our” in this privacy policy, we are referring to the relevant company in the With Intelligence group responsible for processing your data.
-With Intelligence Ltd is the controller (or equivalent in the relevant jurisdictions) and responsible for this website.
+With Intelligence Ltd is the controller (or equivalent in relevant jurisdictions) and responsible for this website.

 We might need to change this privacy policy from time to time.
 We will publish any updated privacy policy on our website and if possible, we will update you directly if we think the changes are likely to affect you.